aamirrasheed/chatgpt-terminal/README.md

 ## Usage

-Open your terminal and type `chatgpt` to begin your session.
+Once you've installed, open your terminal and type `chatgpt` to begin your session.